Society of Friends -- England

 Overview Lindley Murray, Quaker author and grammarian, was born in 1745 in Pennsylvania and resided in England for many years while publishing grammar books and religious tracts.
 The collection is primarily composed of letters written by Lindley Murray and other family members between 1785 and 1822.

-Scope and Contents Correspondence, portraits, photographs, poetry, genealogy and misc. papers related to Nicholas Waln and the Waln family.
-Bulk of the material consists of correspondence related to Nicholas Waln's journeys as a Quaker minister in England and Ireland.
-Topics discussed include news of family, Friends activities, travel, friendship, spiritual matters, ministry, slave conditions in the West Indies (1784 letter from William B. Clark); other correspondents include James Bringhurst, Joseph Bringhurst,...
+Overview Correspondence, portraits, photographs, poetry, genealogy, and miscellaneous papers related to Nicholas Waln and the Waln family.
+Bulk of the material consists of correpsondence related to Nicholas Waln's journeys as a Quaker minister in England and Ireland.
+Topics discussed include news of family, activities of Friends, travel, friendship, spiritual matters, and ministry.
+Includes a chart of Waln family genealogy.

 Dates: 1783 - 1895; Majority of material found within 1783 - 1819